solidusio/solidus/guides/shipments/overview-of-shipments.md

   not paid for.
 - `ready`: The shipment has no backordered inventory units and the order is paid for.
-- `shipped`: The shipment is on its way to the buyer.
+- `shipped`: The shipment has left the stock location.
 - `canceled`: When an order is cancelled, all of its shipments will also be cancelled.
 When this happens, all items in the shipment will be restocked.
 If an order is "resumed", then the shipment will also be resumed.